Building a Prompt Engineering IDE (VS Code for AI)

 An AIPI (AI Programming Interface) is similar to a conventional API, but instead of executing code its endpoints execute prompts on a remote server and mediate interactions with AI platforms and large language models (LLMs).

-To see it in action, take a look at this short demo that showcases how to create a prompt that can extract emotions from a journal entry:
+To see it in action, take a look at this short (slightly outdated) demo that showcases how to create a prompt that can extract emotions from a journal entry:

 I hope you are convinced?!